mc08662/mc08662.github.io/info.md

 ## Work Dissemination
 ### Publications

-The work throughout the PhD studentship resulted in few conference participations and journal paper publications.
+My research work has resulted in some conference talks and peer reviewed journal publications.

 **Contributions in Books**